ControlSystemStudio/phoebus/app/databrowser/doc/index.rst

 Runtime Properties Dialog
 -------------------------

-Another way to change plot properties is to use the runtime properties dialog.
-This launched by clicking on the plot area and press letter "o" on the keyboard:
+If enabled through the preference setting ``org.csstudio.trends.databrowser3/config_dialog_supported``, plot settings may also be changed using the runtime properties dialog.
+To launch the dialog, click on the plot area and then press letter "o":

 .. image:: images/runtime_properties_dialog.png
    :width: 400